hth313/boost41/doc/misc.rst

 This function makes it possible to append to the number in ``X`` register.
-You can see this as a counterpart of the append function in alpha mode.
+You can see this as a counterpart of the append function in Alpha mode.

 In the book *Extend your HP-41* there is a discussion of this